Communication and Rhetorical Studies

 An introduction to the various types of speech.
 Required except for those students whose background and competence in speech qualifies them for departmental approval for substituting an advanced course.

-This course allows students to understand both the humanistic and social scientific theories in communication.
-Areas of inquiry include the ethical implications of individual theories, the development of knowledge and appreciation of theory building in the communication discipline, the ability to discern roles that communication theories play in our daily lives, and the examination and testing of communication theories using different methodological approaches.
+This course allows students to understand both the humanistic and social scientific theories in Communication.
+Areas of inquiry include the ethical implications of individual theories, the development of knowledge and appreciation of theory building in the Communication discipline, the ability to discern roles that communication theories play in our daily lives, and the examination and testing of communication theories using different methodological approaches.
 This course is a foundational requirement for all students majoring or minoring in Communication and Rhetorical Studies.

 CO 210: Business Communication